-- Students who have little to no previous experience with the language of their program will not take a pre-test, but the students who do have prior experience with the language will have a pre-test.
+- Students who have little to no previous experience with the language of their program will not take a pre-test, but the students who do have prior experience with the language will be asked to take a pre-test.
 All the students in the designated programs will be asked to complete an assessment after they return from their AFS program.
 This is important because in both cases, the school will see tangible language GROWTH from the student and have an easier mechanism to grant credit as students will take a valid and reliable assessment used by schools across the US.
 The student will have a score report that they can give to the school and world language teacher which is very informative about where their skills are in the language.
 HERE is the Ohio Department of Education’s policy on how the assessment AFS is utilizing can be used to grant credit to students based on the language learned while studying abroad.
 Check with your local school district or department of education’s website to learn more about granting academic credit for non-traditional or international learning experiences.

 - For schools that are in a state that offers the Seal of Biliteracy, the AAPPL test that students are taking can be used in many states as the language assessment needed to demonstrate the required level of language proficiency to earn the Seal of Biliteracy and the school doesn't even need to administer it.

 - This is a unique aspect that AFS offers to students/families/schools because it is not common among other study abroad organizations.
 This will highlight a tangible outcome from a study abroad experience that can be shown to universities, employers and to the local school officials.